serverlessworkflow/specification/specification.md

 All workflow states can define the `stateExecTimeout` property.
 This property can have two types, namely string and object.
-If defined as string type, it defines the total state execution timeout including any [retries](#Retry-Definition) as defined in the states retry policy.
+If defined as string type, it defines the total state execution timeout, including any [retries](#Retry-Definition) as defined in the states retry policy.
 If defined as object type it has the following properties: